Best CRM for Customer Service: 15 Tools Compared (2026)

 12. SugarCRM

 SugarCRM offers separate products for sales (Sugar Sell), marketing (Sugar Market), and service (Sugar Serve).
 Sugar Serve provides case management, SLA tracking, and a self-service portal for customers.
-The platform emphasizes letting "the platform do the work" through AI-powered predictions and automation that reduce manual data entry and surface actionable insights for agents.
+The platform leans into AI-powered predictions and automation that reduce manual data entry and surface actionable insights for agents.

 Key Features: